carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-neural-networks.md

 ## Multi Layer Perceptrons

-A single perceptron cannot be used to solve a non-linearly seperable function.
+A single perceptron cannot be used to solve a non-linearly separable function.
 For that we need to use multiple perceptrons and typically multiple layers of perceptrons.
 They are formed of networks of artificial neurons which each take one or more inputs and typically have a single output.
 The neurons are connected together in large networks typically of 10s to 1000s of neurons.
 Typically networks are connected in layers with an input layer, middle or hidden layer (or layers) and finally an output layer.

 ![A multilayer perceptron](../fig/multilayer_perceptron.svg)